ac3fa132/katacoda-scenarios/hello-world/intro.md

+# Introduction

-This is a test scenario.
+This is a test scenario that runs a trivial command.

+It's so exhilarating that you might want to hang onto something.